mapr-demos/mapr-music/doc/tutorials/002-mapr-music-architecture.md

 ## MapR Music REST Service Architecture

-For developing MapR Music Application the layered architecture pattern was chosen.
+The layered architecture pattern was chosen to build the MapR Music Application.
 It's the most common architecture pattern, also known as the n-tier architecture pattern.
 It is the de facto standard for most Java EE applications and therefore is widely known by most architects, designers, and developers.